 Hold regular training sessions on communication soft skills

 Studies have shown that continuous training can boost net sales performance by 50 percent.
 If you're not already conducting regular training sessions for your sales team, that statistic should kickstart you into action.

-Depending on your sales cadence, team leads should set specific times of the day, week or month to bring salespeople together to communicate or give updates on important company information.
-Also, this is a great time to remind your team about the importance of transparency and encourage them to make communication a priority.
+Depending on your sales cadence, team leads should set specific times each day, week, or month to bring salespeople together to communicate or give updates on important company information.
+This is a great time to remind your team about the importance of transparency and encourage them to make communication a priority.

 No matter which tools or techniques you try to improve sales communication, it won't help without an institutional drive to make communication a necessity.
 Create a culture in your company where communication is a top priority, and openly reward people who participate.

 Remember, great ideas come from the team—so don't miss out on the opportunity to encourage creativity throughout your organization.
 Sales leadership may be there to make decisions, but with effective communication across the board, in the field and in the same office, you'll find that ideas will flow, project management becomes much easier and your time and energy is freed up to focus on driving results.